AIO1/ECSPrimengTable/README.md

 > [!NOTE]
 > The **ECS PrimeNG Table** package is built for .NET 8, but it should also work seamlessly with newer .NET versions.

-If you are already working on a **.NET 8 project (or higher)**, you will need to install the backend compiled package from NuGet (we recommend downloading the latest version):
+If you are already working on a **.NET 8 project (or higher)**, you will need to install the backend compiled package from NuGet (downloading the latest version is recommended.):
 [ECS.PrimeNGTable on NuGet](https://www.nuget.org/packages/ECS.PrimeNGTable)

 In addition, make sure the following required dependencies are installed: